adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/blog.md

      data-keywords="Technology, Sustainability, AI, Green energy, România Liberă, Sophia, Leonardo, Digital ecology" style="border: 2px solid #003366; border-radius: 15px; background-color: rgba(240, 248, 255, 0.3); padding: 20px; margin: 20px 0; font-family: Georgia, serif; line-height: 1.6;">

-  <h2 style="color: #003366; font-family: Georgia, serif;">Arta algoritmilor: Cum se întâlnesc Leonardo, robotul Sophia și economia digitală</h2>
+  <h2 style="color: #003366; font-family: Georgia, serif;">The Art of Algorithms: How Leonardo, Sophia the Robot, and the Digital Economy Intersect</h2>
   <p style="font-style: italic; color: #555;">Editorial — August 15, 2025</p>
   <p><strong>Summary —</strong> Adrian Leonard Mociulschi wrote an essay in <em>România Liberă</em> which shows that technology is not just infrastructure; it is also a matter of responsibility.
 The article argues that Romania has the opportunity to transform the energy and digital transitions into a smart ecology project where innovation serves efficiency and sustainability.
 In the context of the climate crisis and geopolitical pressures, fragmented solutions are insufficient; rather, they must integrate green energy, artificial intelligence, and public policies aimed at reducing the carbon footprint.
 Thus, technology becomes an instrument of solidarity, not just profit.</p>
   <p>